What Are The Most Popular Devices For Reading Ebooks?

 Statistics for ebook reading devices

-There are thousands of devices on the market capable of ebook reading.
+There are thousands of devices on the market capable of reading ebooks.

 I broke the data into four categories for the statistics I gathered from various sources.